-Also at Layang-Layangan.
-This is where the 37th Japanese Southern Army surrendered to the 9th Division Australian Imperial Forces on 9th September 1945 which led to the end of WWII in Borneo.
+Located at Layang-Layangan, this is where the 37th Japanese Southern Army surrendered to the 9th Division Australian Imperial Forces on 9th September 1945 which led to the end of WWII in Borneo.
 It is also in this area that South East Asia’s first war crime trials were conducted.

 LABUAN MARINE PARK

-The three islands of Rusukan Kecil, Rusukan Besar and Kuraman make up this Park.
+The three islands of Rusukan Kecil, Rusukan Besar, and Kuraman make up this Park.
 Its wide sandy beaches are perfect for picnic and surf bathing.
 As it is close to the wreck-dive sites, many divers use it as their base.
-Rusukan Besar still has dense forest, but is nice for picnicking, swimming and snorkelling.
-Rusukan Kecil in its unspoilt state is suitable for camping.
-An atoll in the middle of the marine park has many snake sheltering there.
+Rusukan Besar still has dense forest but is nice for picnicking, swimming and snorkelling.
+Rusukan Kecil in its unspoiled state is suitable for camping.
+An atoll in the middle of the marine park has many snakes sheltering there.